MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-1.md

 ### <a name="to-connect-the-project-factory-class-and-the-node-class"></a>Para conectar a classe do Project Factory e a classe node

-1. No arquivo *SimpleProjectFactory.cs* , adicione a seguinte `using` diretiva:
+1. No arquivo *SimpleProjectFactory. cs* , adicione a seguinte `using` diretiva:

     ```csharp
     using IOleServiceProvider =    Microsoft.VisualStudio.OLE.Interop.IServiceProvider;